darekrossman/nextjs-mrt/docs/detailed-build-guide.md

 # Custom Next.js PWAKit Build Process Overview

-This document outlines the custom build process used to wrap a Next.js application within PWAKit, preparing it for deployment on the Managed Runtime (MRT).
-The process involves several key steps, focusing on integrating the Next.js standalone build output with PWAKit's structure and runtime.
+This document outlines the custom build process used build and prepare a Next.js application with for deployment on Salesforce's Managed Runtime (MRT).
+The process involves several key steps, focusing on integrating the Next.js standalone build output with PWAKit's tooling and runtime.

 ## Key Components and Configuration

 ### 1. `next.config.ts`

-The Next.js configuration is essential for preparing the application for the PWAKit environment.
+The Next.js configuration is essential for preparing the application for the MRT environment.

 - **`output: 'standalone'`**: During the production build (`PHASE_PRODUCTION_BUILD`), this option is enabled.
-It creates a `.next/standalone` directory containing only the necessary files to run the Next.js application, including a minimal Node.js server.
+It creates a `.next/standalone` directory containing only the necessary files to run the Next.js application, including a minimal Node.js server (which we don't actually use).
 This is required for creating a lean deployment package for serverless environments like MRT.
 - **`compress: false`**: Compression is disabled in the Next.js build because MRT handles asset compression.
 - **Experimental Features**: The configuration enables or disables certain Next.js experimental features (e.g., `ppr`, `inlineCss`, `useCache`, `clientSegmentCache`) based on compatibility or performance considerations with MRT.
 - **Image Optimization**: Specifies allowed remote patterns for image optimization, ensuring images from designated Salesforce Commerce Cloud domains can be processed.

 ### 2. The `.pwakit` Directory

-This directory is central to PWAKit integration.
+This is where all PWAKit-related tooling and scripts are conveniently hidden away.
 It contains its own `package.json`, scripts, and configuration files that orchestrate the build and define the PWAKit-specific parts of the application.

 - **`.pwakit/package.json`**:
     - Defines scripts like `build: node scripts/build-next-pwakit.js`, which is the primary script for the custom build process.
-    - Includes dependencies such as `@salesforce/pwa-kit-dev` and `@salesforce/pwa-kit-runtime`, which provide the tools and runtime for PWAKit.
+    - Includes dependencies such as `@salesforce/pwa-kit-dev` and `@salesforce/pwa-kit-runtime`, which provide the SSR bundling and runtime dependencies for MRT.
 - **`.pwakit/scripts/build-next-pwakit.js`**: This Node.js script is the engine of the custom build.
 Its main responsibilities are detailed in the "Build Steps" section below.
 - **`.pwakit/app/`**: This directory is the staging area where Next.js build artifacts are combined with PWAKit components.
     - **`.pwakit/app/next/`**: The Next.js build output (`.next` directory) is copied here.